This service is for collaborating on code and scripts. It is not designed to be a data sharing

 and how you plan to use this service.

 Yes, your collaborators can join your projects but cannot create new projects.
 Ask them to register and then you can add them to your projects or groups as collaborators.
+No need to ask us or inform us in order to add external collaborators.

 We are working on it - currently you need a specific user account for this instance.
 If you create an account with the email address your identity federation gives provides for you, then you can later move to single sign on seamlessly.